 Dr Bradley’s group has been studying the pathways involved in signaling by TNF-alpha family members in endothelial cells and their relevance to renal inflammation and transplant rejection.
-He coordinates the Yale-Cambridge Cardiovascular Research Initiative, and is the Director of the NIHR Cambridge Biomedical Research Centre.
+He coordinates the Yale-Cambridge Research Initiative, and is the Director of the NIHR Cambridge Biomedical Research Centre.